 14. Federal Labor Relations Authority (FLRA).
 The independent administrative agency responsible for administering the Statute by providing leadership in establishing policies and guidance relating to matters covered by the Statute.
-This includes: determining the appropriateness of bargaining units; supervising and conducting representational elections; resolving issues relating to the granting of national consultation rights; resolving issues relating to the determining compelling need for agency rules or regulations; resolving issues relating to the duty to bargain in good faith; prescribing criteria relating to the granting of consultation rights on Government-wide rules or regulations affecting any substantive change in any condition of employment; conducting hearings and resolving complaints of unfair labor practices; and resolving exceptions to arbitrator's awards.
-The term "FLRA" usually refers to the entire FLRA, which includes the three member Authority, the Office of the General Counsel, and the Federal Service Impasses Panel.
+This includes: determining the appropriateness of bargaining units; supervising and conducting representational elections; resolving issues relating to the granting of national consultation rights; resolving issues relating to the duty to bargain in good faith; prescribing criteria relating to the granting of consultation rights on Government-wide rules or regulations affecting any substantive change in any condition of employment; conducting hearings and resolving complaints of unfair labor practices; and resolving exceptions to arbitrator's awards.
+The term "FLRA" usually refers to the entire FLRA, which includes the three-member Authority, the Office of the General Counsel, and the Federal Service Impasses Panel.